+Illustration 7: Measuring Girl's Shirt Length

+Trouser Waist

-Illustration 7: Measuring Girl's Shirt Length Trouser Waist For trouser waist, measure circumferentially around the waist where the person usually wears the belt and this time a bit tightly without leaving any space as this is the place where the trouser has to grip the body.
+For trouser waist, measure circumferentially around the waist where the person usually wears the belt and this time a bit tightly without leaving any space as this is the place where the trouser has to grip the body.
 Traditionally waists are measured at the natural waistline, just above the belly button.
 Ensure that the person should relax the body, maintain a natural stance and should not be wearing a belt when you take this measurement.

 Illustration 8: Measuring Trouser Waist

 Hip

 For a hip or seat measurement, wrap the tape around the widest part of the hip and buttock.
 This is another circumferential measurement, which means you'll want to encircle the body with the tape.

 Illustration 9: Measuring Hip / Seat

 Trouser Length

-For trouser length, measure vertically along the out-seam from the top of waistband to the floor.
-The person should stand up straight and should avoid high-heel shoes for this measurement.
+For trouser length, measure vertically along the out-seam from the top of waistband slightly slanting it till the end of the toe.
+The person should stand up straight for this measurement.

 Illustration 10: Measuring Trouser Length

 In-seam

-To measure in-seam, run the tape along the inner leg from just under the crotch down to the floor.
-The person should stand up straight with legs slightly opened for this measurement and avoid high-heel shoes.
+To measure in-seam, run the tape along the inner leg slightly slanting it from just under the crotch down to the toe.
+The person should stand up straight with legs slightly opened for this measurement.

 Illustration 11: Measuring In-seam

 Bottom

 For measuring the bottom of trouser circumferentially, make a circle with the tailor's tape around the ankle and keep on enlarging the circle gradually till it is of the size the person wants the bottom to be.
-Alternatively,

-you can also measure circumferentially the bottom of the favourite trouser.
+Alternatively, you can also measure circumferentially the bottom of the favourite trouser.